Johnsonbros/Zeke/replit.md

 - All conversation titles and memories should always be generated in English.

 ## System Architecture
-ZEKE employs a multi-agent architecture with a Node.js + TypeScript (Express) backend, a Python FastAPI microservice for agent orchestration, and a React frontend with Tailwind CSS and shadcn/ui components.
-SQLite serves as the persistent data store.
+ZEKE employs a multi-agent architecture with a Node.js + TypeScript (Express) backend, a Python FastAPI microservice for agent orchestration, and a React frontend with Tailwind CSS and shadcn/ui components. **PostgreSQL (Neon-backed)** serves as the persistent data store.

 The system features a multi-agent core in Python, including specialized agents like Conductor, Memory Curator, Comms Pilot, Ops Planner, Research Scout, and Safety Auditor.
 A TypeScript Context Router provides domain-specific context bundles to Python agents.
 The UI uses a dark theme with a coral red accent and Poppins font, designed as a dashboard-first interface.

 Key architectural and feature implementations include:
 - **Context Management**: Multi-layered context assembly, unified cache layer, and conversation summarization.
-- **Memory Model**: Optimized for single-user long-term memory with semantic search (SQLite + FTS5 + vector embeddings), featuring TTL buckets and an asynchronous processing queue for Omi memories.
+- **Memory Model**: Optimized for single-user long-term memory with semantic search (PostgreSQL with vector embeddings), featuring TTL buckets and an asynchronous processing queue for Omi memories.
 - **Task & Automation**: Reminders, AI Task Breakdown, Smart Grocery Suggestions, Proactive Task Follow-up, and Natural Language Automation Builder.
 - **AI-Powered Systems**: Location Intelligence, Automatic People Tracking, Food Preference Intelligence, AI-Powered Weather Briefings, Predictive Task Scheduling, and a Knowledge Graph for multi-hop reasoning.
 - **Input/Output**: SMS/MMS integration with optimized image processing (parallel downloads, smart model routing by category, face recognition with contact matching), voice pipeline for Omi Pendant lifelogs, and Smart Notification Batching.